pkivolowitz/asm_book/README.md

 into a terminal and follow directions.
 Note that `gdb` is replaced by `lldb` with just enough differences to make you cry.

 Then you'll need your favorite editor.
-We currently use `vi` for quick edits and Visual Studio Code for any heavy lifting.
+We ourselves use `vi` for quick edits and Visual Studio Code for any heavy lifting.

 ### How to build an assembly language